Malacdor/Real-Time-Chat-App-GRPP/README.md

 Technologies and Tools.
 The following resources will be used:
 •	Java.
 Primary programming language for back-end application development.
 •	JavaScript/HTML OR JavaFX.
 For building a browser-based user GUI.
+•	Tunneling ran through ngrok.
+Must have ngrok installed

 //ESSENTIAL
 Set index to public.
-install Node and add to project npm run dev to run server
+install Node Modules and add to project
+Install Ngrok in terminal, Must have token! npm run dev to run application -> node server.js to open server -> run through ngrok http 3000  to tunnel and run server both on and off network.